KledEatsTacos/KledEatsTacos/README.md

 ### 🤔 **FAQ**:

-**Q: Why did you choose computer engineering as your career?**<br>
-A: My dad introduced me to computers when I was a child, and ever since then I was in love with anything related to computers, and I believe it is the future.

-**Q: Why do you use GitHub so often?**<br>
-A: Because it's a fun hobby for me and lots of people can find many uses for the things I share here.

 **Q: Why does everyone call you Taco?**<br>
 A: Because it's a nice name, and I like tacos.